BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab1.md

 1. List all open files for SSH for your current `SSH` session.
 Enter the line `ssh-files:<command>` into the `/home/blueteam/D3/D3.txt` file

 ## Submission
 You don't need to submit anything for this lab.
-All of the above criteria will auto-graded.
+All of the above criteria will be auto-graded unless stated otherwise.
 Once you have finished the lab you will have to do a verbal pass off with a TA.

 ## Pass Off Questions